AkselAllas/airgapt/README.md

 # Airgapt - "airgapped" apt

-Script for setup of package management Proxy for situations where you can ssh, but target doesn't have network.
+Script for setup of package management Proxy for situations where you can ssh, but target doesn't have an outgoing network connection to public web.

 Uses socks5 & ssh proxy.